 Although a driver may make more money, they run the risk of fatigue and causing an accident, opening up their company to lawsuits.

-Trust Elrod Pope Law Firm to Investigate Truck Driver Hour Violations
+Trust Elrod Pope Accident & Injury Attorneys to Investigate Truck Driver Hour Violations

 If you or a family member were injured in a truck accident, call our experienced truck accident lawyers to investigate if the driver was drowsy, fatigued, or negligent.